-The total capital commitments as at 31 March 2021 were £48.6m (2020: £44.4m).
-These commitments relate to outstanding call payments due on the Infrastructure and Private Debt portfolios.
+The total capital commitments as at 31 March 2023 were £38.2m (2022: £12.1m).
+These commitments relate to outstanding call payments due on the Private Debt and Secure Income Property portfolios.
 The amounts called by these funds are irregular in both size and timing over a period of between four and six years from the date of each original commitment.
-The Fund has no material contingent assets or liabilities as at 31 March 2021.
-In addition, the Fund's actuary has estimated the past service liabilities in relation McCloud to be £6.0m, details of this are contained within the actuary statement below.
+The Fund has no other material contingent assets or liabilities as at 31 March 2023.